SonOfGod04/Down_Syndrome_Project/README.md

 Precision medicine represents a paradigm shift in healthcare, tailoring interventions to an individual’s unique genetic, environmental, and lifestyle profile.
 For individuals with Down syndrome, this approach has the potential to significantly enhance early recognition, personalized care, and quality of life.
 Advances in computer vision and artificial intelligence are providing innovative tools to hospitals, transforming diagnosis and support for such patients.

 ## Understanding Down Syndrome with Precision Medicine
 Down syndrome is a genetic disorder caused by the presence of an extra copy of chromosome 21, increasing the total number of chromosomes from the typical 46 to 47.
 This genetic condition manifests in a range of physical, cognitive, and developmental attributes.
-The global prevalence of Down syndrome is approximately 1 in 800 births, highlighting the importance of developing and improving accessible diagnostic methods.
+With a global prevalence of 1 per 1,000 births and results in about 17,000 deaths (https://en.wikipedia.org/wiki/Down_syndrome), improving diagnostic tools and healthcare methods is critical for ensuring early intervention and better long-term care.
 <center><img src ="https://upload.wikimedia.org/wikipedia/commons/0/03/Boy_with_Down_Syndrome.JPG" width = "500" height = '500'/>

 ## Case Study: Facial Recognition of Down Syndrome in Children Using Computer Vision